simonw/til/sqlite/enabling-wal-mode.md

 In a Hacker News comment, Ben [points out](https://news.ycombinator.com/item?id=32581486):

 >  The other odd thing is that the journal_mode is only persistent for WAL, I believe.
 The DELETE, TRUNCATE, & PERSIST modes are per-connection.
 It makes sense though since those 3 modes deal with the rollback journal and are compatible with each other while the WAL is totally separate. https://www.sqlite.org/pragma.html#pragma_journal_mode

+I made some extensive notes on the performance impact of WAL mode in [Benchmarking SQLite in Django](https://simonwillison.net/2022/Oct/23/datasette-gunicorn/#benchmarking-sqlite).